The network signature of constellation line figures: Data: inclusion, limitations, types, and timeline

-\paragraph{Western sky cultures} The International Astronomical Union (IAU) standardised a list of 88 constellations with names and three-letter abbreviations (at its first General Assembly in 1922) based on the classical Greek sky and later discoveries in the southern hemisphere.
-At that time, the constellation figures only had vague and variable perimeters.
-Standard constellation boundaries along vertical lines of right ascension and horizontal parallels of declination were published in 1930~\cite{delporte1930delimitation}.
-Line figures had been sketched by a French astronomer, Alexandre {\bf Ruelle}, on the first modern-looking star chart with line figures and without pictographs~\cite{Ruelle} (dated 1786), including constellations which are now obsolete (such as Cerberus and Musca Borealis).
-We transcribe this early chart in a dataset.
-No line figures were published widely until much later, in the 1930s.
+\paragraph{Western sky cultures} The International Astronomical Union (IAU) standardised a list of 88 constellations with names and three-letter abbreviations (in 1922) based on the classical Greek sky and later discoveries in the southern hemisphere.
+At that time, the constellation figures had vague and variable perimeters.
+Standard constellation boundaries were published in 1930~\cite{delporte1930delimitation}.
+Line figures had been sketched by French astronomers, Alexandre {\bf Ruelle} and Charles {\bf Dien}, on the first modern-looking star charts with line figures and without pictographs~\cite{Ruelle,Dien} (dated 1786 and 1831), including constellations which are now obsolete.
+We transcribe these early charts in two datasets.
 The first popular line figures were H. A. {\bf Rey}'s~\cite{rey1952stars} (1952) intuitive figures of the objects they are supposed to represent.
 They largely adhere to previous traditions, but also sometimes deviate from the figures described since the \textit{Almagest}.
 For example, Rey's bear in Ursa Major is oriented the opposite way compared to Ptolemy's description.
-The {\bf IAU} line figures, ``Alan MacRobert's constellation patterns [from the Sky \& Telescope magazine], drawn in green in the charts, were influenced by those of H. A. Rey but in many cases were adjusted to preserve earlier traditions''~\cite{IAU}.
+The {\bf IAU} line figures, ``Alan MacRobert's constellation patterns [from the Sky \& Telescope magazine] were influenced by those of H. A. Rey but in many cases were adjusted to preserve earlier traditions''~\cite{IAU}.
 The {\bf Western} constellation set is a simpler variant used by the popular astronomical software Stellarium~\cite{Stellarium}.
-Separately, we use the set of popular {\bf Western asterisms} which do not respect IAU constellation lines, such as the Spring and Summer Triangles (with various sources provided for the figures~\cite{Stellarium}); we mark this is a folk culture.
+Separately, we have the set of popular {\bf Western asterisms} which do not respect IAU constellation lines, such as the Spring and Summer Triangles (with various sources provided for the figures~\cite{Stellarium}); we mark this is a folk culture.